 Our global supply and support network puts Cordstrap in a unique position to help you standardize best practice throughout your supply chain and our solutions have been engineered to reduce the costs of application reducing time and labor spent loading shipments.

 Cordstrap’s work has not gone unnoticed.
-Our solutions are being deployed by many leading global businesses and our work has won the approval of the world’s largest and most influential regulators and insurers including Germanischer Lloyd, the IMO, Mariterm AB and the Association of American Railroads.
+Our solutions are being deployed by many leading global businesses and our work has won the approval of the world’s largest and most influential regulators and insurers including DNV, the IMO, Mariterm AB and the Association of American Railroads.
 To find out how better engineered cargo protection could improve your environmental KPIs as well as your financial ones, get in touch with our experts.

 For expert advice on cargo securing solutions contact us now